tanepiper/jquery.ui.pwstrength/README.md

   more information about zxcvbn plase check this [post](https://tech.dropbox.com/2012/04/zxcvbn-realistic-password-strength-estimation/).

+  If you activate this setting, then all the rules won't be applied, and all the options under the _Rules_ section will be ignored as well. zxcvbn will be used instead of the default rules engine.

   To use this option you must load the zxcvbn library file on your site.
 You'll find it at their [repository](https://github.com/lowe/zxcvbn).